NMA93/Accessibility-Designer-Guide/docs/Architecture/context.md

 </div>
 {: .mb-3 }

-This example clearly shows why labels should be put into context and labelled according to their effect.
+This example clearly shows why labels should be put into context and labelled according to their actions.
 The usability improves for all users.
 {: .fs-3 .mb-6 }